andyjakubowski/kingly-site/src/v1/api/index.md

 ## Kingly machine semantics
-We give here a quick summary of the behaviour of the state machine:
+We give here a quick summary of the behavior of the state machine:

 **Preconditions**
 - the machine is configured with a set of control states, an initial extended state, transitions, guards, action factories, and user settings